-Working for an insurance or finance company in the area of risk management is an interesting way to explore human and physical geography themes - many now have big teams using geography for disaster risk management, for example.
+Working for an insurance or finance company in risk management is an interesting way to explore human and physical geography themes.
+Apprenticeships in this area may involve working as an insurance risk surveyor or a data analyst.

 Choosing a non-geography occupation or an occupation in a non-geography organisation doesn't mean you're leaving your geographical knowledge and skills behind.
 Many people who have studied geography at A Level take that mindset with them into their future career.
-Keeping in touch with geography through professional development, by being a member of the Royal Geographical Society (with IBG), or by joining in other local geography interest groups, can help to foster interests and skills as a career develops.
+Keeping in touch with geography through professional development, by being a member of the Society, or by joining in other local geography interest groups, can help to foster interests and skills as your career develops.

 It is important to carefully consider the pros and cons of pursuing an apprenticeship and going to university.
 Apprenticeships can provide a great opportunity to learn practical skills in the workplace, and to earn while you study.
 However, there are many excellent geography degrees available and their graduates go on to a very wide range of careers and other opportunities.
 Prospects have provided a great guide to help you think about which option is right for you.